trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 PRO TIP: The GCC version of your system and the GCC version that was used to compile the AFL++ GCC plugin must match.
 If they do not match (e.g., if you upgrade GCC), then you will get an error when using the GCC support.
 {{< /hint >}}

 We set the optimization level to `-O2`, which is a reasonable optimization level for fuzzing because it is likely the level used during production.
+Note that `-g` is not necessary, it is added by default by the AFL++ compilers.

 Many things are happening behind the scenes when using AFL++: